 Judgment determines which predictions matter.
 It weighs competing options against values and priorities.
 It translates "what is likely" into "what should we do."

-This dramatically underestimates both AI's potential contribution and the risks of getting the partnership wrong.
-AI can now participate meaningfully across nearly every discovery activity.
+AI can generate customer segments, simulate interviews, summarize feedback, and prototype solutions in minutes.
 But it can also introduce errors that feel authoritative, amplify biases in training data, and generate plausible-sounding nonsense.

 The question isn't whether to use AI in discovery—that ship has sailed.
 The question is how to structure the partnership so that AI handles what it does well while humans retain what they must do.